 As a facilitator, it is important to be conscious of several things when running workshops on these topics.
-To be aware that participants will have their own personal experiences and that a reflective workshop are seen by some as a space to reveal personal information.
+Be aware that participants will have their own personal experiences and that a reflective workshop are seen by some as a space to reveal personal information.
 Considering the topic this can have its issues.
 We should refrain from giving advice, as we are not trained counselors or trained sexual health workers.
 To avoid this try and keep conversations general and societal rather than personal but do consider mentioning available external services that are on hand to help because there is no use in highlighting the problems in society if we do not also offer solutions.

-Also, be aware that what one person needs to feel safe can often contradict with what another person needs to feel safe.
+Be aware that what one person needs to feel safe can often contradict with what another person needs to feel safe.
 An easy way to explain this is temperature.
 Where some participants might feel comfortable with the room being a certain temperature, some others might not.
-The best way to deal with this is to compromise as long as it doesn't infringe on anyone's safety or well-being and this goes for all issues not just temperature.
+The best way to deal with this is to compromise as long as it doesn't infringe on anyone's safety or well-being and this goes for all issues.
 Some other things to consider as a facilitator include:

 - Reflect on power dynamics/relationships and how they lead to violence?
-Think about vulnerability, power, privilege and manipulation. - People are different (especially in an international context) - Have a safe space and exit strategy.
+Think about vulnerability, power, privilege and manipulation. - People are different (especially in an international context) - Have a safe space and exit strategy

 The environment that we aim to create is that of a safe space.
 This means that the children should not feel threatened and they should have the space to express their views.
 As the topic can be sensitive, you should make it clear that the children should only share what they feel comfortable sharing and that they can stop at any point.
 An exit strategy, such as a common sign or 'stop' word, should be agreed by the group so that the activity can be paused at any point if they wish.
 Alternatively, you could have an area of the room that is the 'out of the activity' area that the children may sit in if they want to step out.
 Ensure this is in the same room in a place where the children are clearly in view of the leaders.

 Sexual violence can be a difficult topic for many to contemplate and discuss.
 Therefore it is important to be sensitive and responsive to people's reactions when facilitating, it is paramount to ensure that participants and you yourself feel safe and are supported.
 It is therefore recommended to have a sign or common word that indicates the workshop should be paused at this point if someone is finding it difficult but feels able to openly discuss their issues.
-We would also strongly recommend that a separate space is designated for people who need to leave the workshops where a facilitator can then come and speak with them alone.
+We would also strongly recommend that a separate space is designated for people who need to leave the workshops where a facilitator can then come and speak with them.

 Facilitating workshops and sessions on the topic of sexual violence can be emotionally intense and draining.
 Keep your own wellbeing in mind.
-Selfcare is very important and, while we encourage you to push your limits and question yourself you must always make sure that you aren't making yourself unwell.
-We also recommend where ever possibly that you run workshops with at least two facilitators to ensure a proper debrief / reflection occurs after the workshop, this may also be an appropriate time to think about any next steps if there were any disclosures before, during or after the activity.
+Self-care is very important and, while we encourage you to push your limits and question yourself you must always make sure that you aren't making yourself unwell.
+You should run workshops with at least two facilitators to deal with any issues and ensure a proper debrief/reflection takes place.